KFTV-DT: News operation

 KFTV-DT presently broadcasts seven hours of locally produced newscasts each week (with one hour each on weekdays, Saturdays and Sundays); in addition, the station produces the public affairs program Arriba Valle Central, which airs weekday mornings from 5 to 7 a.m.
 After producing a dinner-hour local newscast since 1973, KFTV launched Arriba Valle Central in 1990 and a late local news program in 1996.
 Weekend newscasts were instituted in 2004.

-The station's news department, whose newscasts are currently titled Noticias 21, won two Edward R. Murrow Awards from the Radio-Television News Directors Association in the "Best Newscast" category in 2001 and 2007; the station also won Regional News Emmys for "Best Newscast" in May 2009, for "Best Evening Newscast" in June 2011 and for "Best Sports Weekly Program" for Accion Deportiva Extra.

-In late December 2010, KFTV became the first Spanish-language television station in the Fresno market and the third station overall (after Fox affiliate KMPH-TV (channel 26) and ABC owned-and-operated station KFSN-TV (channel 30)) to begin broadcasting its local newscasts in high definition.

 Technical information

 Subchannels

 The station's signal is multiplexed: